 Extensive rubbing with a towel to dry the frame would leave tiny surface scratches all over it.
 Repeat this process a couple of times and your frame will have lost its luster and look dull.

-After the bike has dried II use a big brush to clean away the sand on everything except the frame!
-Brakes, cranks, derailleurs even the tires get a good wipe.
+After the bike has dried I use a big brush to clean away the sand on everything except the frame!
+Brakes, cranks, derailleurs, even the tires get a good wipe.

 Wet towels or baby wipes are used to clean the entire bike again.
 I take extra care again with the frame.
-Alternating between using bare hands and the wet towels to wipe away remaining sand a grit.
-The towels are more effective to clean derailleurs and other component and get in between hard to reach areas.
+Alternating between using bare hands and the wet towels to wipe away remaining sand and grit.
+The towels are more effective to clean derailleurs and other components and get in between hard to reach areas.

 I also clean the rims, taking proper care of the area where the brake pads get into contact with the rim.
 This improves braking performance, prevents squealing, and decreases rim wear.

 Especially the rear wheel gets dirty on the drive side since chain grease will get slung onto the rims making for a nasty cocktail of grease and dirt.

 I’ve written a specific post about cleaning white or skinwall tires.